marcinbiegun/martinrocker.github.io/_pages/projects.md

 Elixir-based multiplayer realtime 2D zombie shooter.
 This was an experiment on implementing a game using ECS pattern.

-The experiment has proved that building ECS systems in Elixir doesn't make any sense.
+The experiment has proved that building ECS systems in Elixir doesn't make much sense.

 [https://github.com/marcinbiegun/elixir-tanks](https://github.com/marcinbiegun/elixir-tanks)